2-alchemists/krossboard-docs/content/docs/faq.md

 However, when you deploy it, notably on clouds (e.g. GCP, AWS, Azure), you would likely need according to your cloud provider some  administrations permissions to deploy and configure the instance.

+## What are requirements to run Krossboard
+* Ubuntu Server 18.04
+* Docker 19.03 or higher
+* 2 vCPU and 512MB (minimum recommended configuration).
+Less resources may work, to be refined according to the number of clusters and namespaces)

 ## What is the license?